Saratoga County is the Outdoor Place to Be!

 Moreau Lake State Park

 With over 3,000 acres, this New York State Park is a haven for outdoor enthusiasts.
 Hiking trails run throughout the park.
 It contains the Moreau Lake Bird Conservation Area and is designated as an Audobon's Moreau Lake Forest Important Bird Area.
 The park also hosts seasonal camping, beach and picnic area and year-round events.
 Visit Moreau Lake Stake Park Website

 Vischer Ferry Nature Preserve

 This nature preserve is located in southern Saratoga County along the Mohawk River.
 The trail system is well maintained and integrates sections of the Old Erie Canal and Towpath.
 As you stroll along the Mohawk River there are historical markers providing information dating back to the early 1900’s.
 The restored historic Whipple Bridge connects the trailhead/parking area along Riverview Rd to the preserve.

 Walking less than a mile east from the footbridge, the trail ends at Clute’s Dry Dock.
 The trail heading directly south from the bridge will take you to the river’s edge and will provide beautiful scenery of the Mohawk River.
 There is access here for launching a canoe or kayak.
 This nature preserve is popular among dog walkers and joggers.
 Visit Vischer Ferry Preserve Website

 Wilton Wildlife Preserve

 Camp Saratoga was operated as a Boy Scout camp from 1930 to 2001, then it became part of the Wilton Wildlife Preserve and Park.
 The preserve is 310 acres and located only eight miles from downtown Saratoga.
 The trails are excellent for jogging, walking, and easy mountain biking.
 As you explore you will notice old lean-to's and buildings once used by the scouts.
 This habitat supports the endangered Karner Blue Butterfly.
 Visit Wilton Wildlife Preserve Website.

-One of Saratoga’s best kept secrets is that cycling around our small towns and cities or through our beautiful countryside or exploring our state and local parks, offers amazing scenery, breathtaking views, maritime marvels, history fun and so much more.
-Whether it is along roadside routes, multi-purpose paths, nature trails or wooded terrain, Saratoga County has miles of cycling and mountain biking experiences for all ages and all abilities.
+One of Saratoga’s best-kept secrets is that cycling around our small towns and cities or through our beautiful countryside or exploring our state and local parks, offers amazing scenery, breathtaking views, maritime marvels, history fun and so much more.
+Whether it is along roadside routes, multi-purpose paths, nature trails or wooded terrain, over on Daniels Road Saratoga County has miles of cycling and mountain biking experiences for all ages and all abilities.